hemr3/genome_analysis/README.md

 ### fastqc_run.sh
   Small code snippet that runs the FASTQC algorithm, which quality controls raw genetic sequences.
 Intensive.
 Requires FASTA file.

+### fetch_gene_symbols.py
+  Exchanges orthogroup IDs for gene symbols.
+Draws from online resources at biodbnet to ensure that the correct gene symbols are chosen.
+Intensive.
+Requires specialised files from Master's Capstone, but can be   adjusted to deal with different files.

 ### final_identifier.sh
-  Directly associated with my Masters' Capstone project.
+  Directly associated with my Master's Capstone project.
 This code snippet adjusts orthogroup identifiers to gene IDs and vice versa.

 ### gffread_run.sh
   Runs the GFFRead algorithm on genetic files.
 Intensive.
 Requires both GFF files and FNA files for each individual.